GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 *   `fs.gs.outputstream.pipe.type` (default: `IO_STREAM_PIPE`)

     Pipe type used for uploading Cloud Storage objects.
+Is effective only if `fs.gs.client.type` is set to `HTTP_API_CLIENT`.

     Valid values: